wubeZ/donation-api/README.md

 # Donation Management API

-The Donation Management API is a backend application that allows you to manage and track donations made to your organization.
+The Donation Management API is a backend application that seamlessly integrates with Stripe, enabling secure donation processing, management, and tracking of donations made to your organization.
 It provides functionality to store donation details in a Google Sheet and send confirmation emails to donors using Nodemailer.

 ## Prerequisites

 Before running the API, ensure you have the following dependencies installed:

 - Node.js
+- Stripe Account
 - Google Sheets API credentials (client email and private key)
 - Nodemailer configured with an email service provider (e.g., Gmail)